Does Apple really protect you from advertising surveillance?

 Safari ITP, good protection against tracking

-In 2017, Apple integrated the functionality “Intelligent Tracking Prevention” (ITP) in Safari, the goal being to combat multi-site tracking.
-Since this first release, Apple has evolved ITP, with for example complete blocking of third-party cookies or the limitation of the lifespan of cookies placed via CNAME, which allows it to offer you good protection against tracking by adtech companies.
+In 2017, Apple integrated “Intelligent Tracking Prevention” (ITP) into Safari, with the goal of combating cross-site tracking.
+Since that first release, Apple has evolved ITP, for example with complete blocking of third-party cookies and limits on the lifespan of cookies placed via CNAME, allowing it to offer good protection against tracking by adtech companies.

-When we talk about privacy, Apple also has an excellent influence on the web ecosystem.
+When it comes to privacy, Apple also has an excellent influence on the web ecosystem.

-Apple's actions against multi-site tracking undoubtedly inspire other browsers.
-In 2018, Firefox announces change to its tracking policy, now wishing to offer protection against tracking by default.
-In 2019, Firefox takes action with Enhanced Tracking Protection (ETP), the equivalent of ITP, a functionality that it has also since evolved.
+Apple's actions against cross-site tracking have clearly inspired other browsers.
+In 2018, Firefox announced a change to its tracking policy, with the aim of offering tracking protection by default.
+In 2019, Firefox followed through with Enhanced Tracking Protection (ETP), the equivalent of ITP, a feature it has also continued to evolve.

-As a bonus, if you use an iPhone or iPad and go through another browser, ITP protections also apply !
-In fact, Apple locks the options of third-party browsers, which are forced to use WebKit, Safari's rendering engine.
+As a bonus, if you use an iPhone or iPad and go through another browser, ITP protections also apply!
+Indeed, Apple locks down the options of third-party browsers, which are forced to use WebKit, Safari's rendering engine.

 Apple counters Google's influence at W3C

 At the W3C, the organization responsible for building and developing web standards, Apple offers alternatives to Google in the field of advertising.
-If Google made a lot of noise with proposals to replace third-party cookies (“Privacy Sandbox”), in particular the controversial FLoC proposal, Apple offers standards for better respect for privacy:
+While Google made a lot of noise with proposals to replace third-party cookies (“Privacy Sandbox”), in particular the controversial FLoC proposal, Apple is putting forward standards that better protect privacy:

-• “Storage Access API” : If Apple prevents third parties from tracking the user without their consent (via restrictions on cookies, local storage, etc.), they can explicitly ask the user for authorization via this API.
-Certain use cases such as authentication systems can justify this authorization.
+• “Storage Access API” : while Apple prevents third parties from tracking the user without their consent (via restrictions on cookies, local storage, etc.), those third parties can explicitly ask the user for authorization via this API.
+Certain use cases, such as authentication systems, can justify granting it.

-Still at the W3C, if Apple is not the only one to defend privacy (Firefox and Brave are also very active), its investment is not too much when it comes to counterbalancing the armies of Chrome developers.
-These will often compromise user privacy under the guise of adding new features to the web.
-For example, here is a list of 16 features that Safari does not implement because the security and fingerprint are too big.
+Still at the W3C, while Apple is not the only one defending privacy (Firefox and Brave are also very active), its involvement is not unwelcome when it comes to counterbalancing the armies of Chrome developers, who often compromise user privacy under the guise of adding new features to the web.
+For example, here is a list of 16 features that Safari does not implement because the security and fingerprinting risks are too great.

 Could Safari go further?

-Safari could decide to fight more radically against advertising surveillance by integrating by default a tracker and ad blocker such as uBlock Origin.
+Safari could decide to fight more radically against advertising surveillance by integrating a tracker and ad blocker such as uBlock Origin by default.
 Benefits for the user:

 Speaking of CNAME cloaking, the technique is also used by Apple on its website, with the Adobe Analytics tool :

-Today, Brave goes much further via its functionality “Shields” : the goal is not to prevent multi-site tracking but to block the execution of trackers.
-An example to illustrate the difference in approach: tracers using CNAME cloaking are blocked by default.
+Today, Brave goes much further via its “Shields” feature: the goal is not to prevent cross-site tracking but to block trackers from running.
+An example to illustrate the difference in approach: trackers using CNAME cloaking are blocked by default.

 For its part, Firefox offers fewer protections by default but its extension system is very open (Safari much less, you have to settle for a “Content Blocker” such as Firefox Focus), which allows for example uBlock Origin to be effective against CNAME cloaking.